GAGA theorems: Abstract

 \section{Abstract}

-We prove a new and unified GAGA theorem for proper schemes and algebraic spaces.
+We prove a new and unified GAGA theorem.
 This recovers all analytic and formal GAGA results in the literature, and is also valid in the non-noetherian setting.
+Our method can also be used to establish various Lefschetz theorems and comparison results for the Fargues--Fontaine curve.